 Special attention should be paid to the treatment of sleep problems.
 Sleep problems (like all ADHD symptoms) can be symptoms of stress.
 Since sleep is one of the most important factors in reducing stress, sleep problems can lead to an ADHD vicious cycle.
 About 3/4 of all ADHD sufferers have a chronorhythm that is shifted backwards, so the circadian system is affected.
 Especially for children who have to get up (often much too) early due to school, an advance of the time of falling asleep (e.g. by unretarded melatonin) can be helpful.

-In detail on this topic at ⇒ Sleep problems with ADHD and A separate article is dedicated to the interesting topic ⇒ Binaural music as therapy for ADHD and sleep problems is dedicated to a separate article.
+Detailed at ⇒ Sleep problems in ADHD and The interesting topic ⇒ Binaural Music as Therapy for ADHD and Sleep Problems Binaural music as therapy for ADHD and sleep problems a separate article is dedicated.

 Food, food additives and ADHD

 ADHD is not caused by food or food additives alone.
 However, food or food additive intolerances can act as stressors to increase the intensity of ADHD, or in sufferers who have such mild ADHD that it is not disruptive without additional stressors (keyword: dimensional disorder), shift it into the pathological range.
 This is not a pattern that applies to ADHD alone: eliminating food intolerances can also reduce or eliminate symptom intensity in other mental disorders.